What purposeful screen time looks like

 I had an old Chromebook lying around that I never used.

-I dusted it off, created a login for her with the Gmail account we had reserved when she was born, and set it up so she could literally do nothing except access the apps and websites I pre-approve.
+I got it out, created a login for her with the Gmail account we had reserved when she was born, and set it up so she could literally do nothing except access the apps and websites I pre-approve.

 Right now she only has access to one website: Code.org